gunaworks/playwright-github-actions-demo/README.md

-# Test Automation with Playwright
+# Test Automation with Playwright & Typescript

 In this project, the automation framework is created using Playwright and Typescript.
 The tests can be executed locally and also in docker containers.